KahneBench

 Interpretation

 Higher values indicate more consistent bias across domains.
-A bias is considered 'systematic' if it appears in >70% of domains with score >0.5.
+A bias is considered 'systematic' if it appears in >70% of domains with a score above 0.5.

 Example value:72.0%